Love easy cakes? This peach dump cake version is a summer dessert star!

 - Sprinkle on chopped pecans.

-- Bake at 375 degrees F. for one hour.
+- Bake at 375 degrees F. for one hour, until golden brown.
 If pecans begin to get too dark, loosely cover baking dish with aluminum foil and finish baking.